cristianvasquez/thingies_gym/readme.md

 A combination of:

-- points each turn the thingy is alive. (survival)
+- points each turn the thingy is still alive
 - points each turn their offsprings are still alive
 - points proportional to gathered apples.

+- punishment if they die

 ## Installation